Project Overview (Fall 2019)

 Your grade on the project is based on three criteria: your agent’s performance on the Basic and Test problems (30%), your agent’s implementation and revision (20%), and the project reflection you submit along with your agent (50%).

 For performance, your agent will be graded on whether it meets minimum performance goals.
-The minimum performance goal is: statistically better than random guessing on each set.
-For example, the B problems each have 6 answer choices, meaning that if you randomly guessed on all 12 problems, you would most likely get 2 right.
-To be statistically significantly better than random guessing, you would need to get 7 of the 12 problems right.
-The Basic and Test sets are each worth 15%: beating random chance on both earns the full 30%, while beating random chance on only one earns 15%.
-Beating random chance on neither earns 0%.
+The minimum performance goal is: 7 or more problems correct on each set of 12 problems.
+The Basic and Test sets are each worth 15%: meeting the minimum goal on both earns the full 30%, while meeting the goal on only one earns 15%.
+Meeting the goal on neither earns 0%.
+(For Project 3, where there are four sets instead of two, each is worth 7.5%.)

 For implementation and revision, we will look at the implementation of your agent as well as your patterns of revision.
 We expect you to run your code on the server relatively often: this is how we will judge your revision process.
 This area is more subjective, but generally, you will receive credit as long as (a) your agent reaches perfect performance on Basic and Test problems, (b) your agent gets better over a series of a few submissions, even if it never reaches perfection, or (c) you keep trying and making non-trivial revisions, even if your agent’s performance is not getting better.
 In other words, you’ll receive credit for a successful agent or continued attempts to build a successful agent.

-You should notice that between Performance and Implementation, there is no heavy incentive to design a near-perfect agent at all costs.
+You should notice that between Performance and Revise & Reflect, there is no heavy incentive to design a near-perfect agent at all costs.
 This is intentional: we want you to design agents that are somewhat successful, but beyond that, we care more about novel and interesting approaches than about success-at-all-costs approaches.

 As noted, project grading specifically encourages either having a great agent or continually trying to improve your agent.
 Someone whose agent works perfectly on their first submission will receive the same implementation score as someone whose agent slowly gets better over a series of several submissions, even if they never come close to perfect performance.